oualabadmins/lab_deploy/add-clients/README.md

 Provide the following information:

 + Resource group name of the existing deployment
-+ VNet name VMs are connected to
++ VNet name to which VMs will be connected
 + AD domain name
 + OU for computer accounts, with container identifier (i.e. _CN=Computers_)
 + AD DC IP address
 + AD username and password
 + Number of client VMs to add
-+ Starting number for client names
++ Starting number for client names (if there are existing clients, use the next unused increment)

 ## Solution notes

 + You cannot add computer accounts to the default _CN=Computers_ OU using the ADDomainExtension.
 Before deployment, check **AD Users and Computers** to see if a custom OU exists for computer account objects.
-If not, create one (for example, **OU=Machines**).
+If not, create one in the AD domain (for example, **OU=Machines**).

 ## Known issues